Art Inspiration To Beat Blue Monday - The Gloss Magazine

 Sea View, JMW Turner

-Part of the National Gallery’s exhibition, Turner’s Watercolours: Scotland’s Vaughan Bequest, on until January 31.
-This year is the 250th anniversary of Turner’s birth.
-The exhibition is co-organised by the National Galleries of Scotland and The National Gallery of Ireland, which have exchanged works to show Turner’s range, from expressive views of Venice and the Swiss Alps, and to highlight his mastery of light, colour and atmosphere. www.nationalgallery.ie
+Part of the National Gallery’s exhibition, Turner’s Watercolours: Scotland’s Vaughan Bequest marks the 250th anniversary of his birth and show his range, from expressive views of Venice and the Swiss Alps. www.nationalgallery.ie

 Emma O’Hara, Keep a Piece of Me

 The Cork-based artist creates dreamscapes and lush landscapes in vivid hues and spontaneous marking.
-This work is part of the current winter exhibition at So Fine Art Editions, Dublin 2. www.sofinearteditions.com
+This work is part of the winter exhibition at So Fine Art Editions in Dublin. www.sofinearteditions.com

 Tyrella Beach, Tracey Quinn